Meeka-Reese/--LMSC-261-ProblemSets-/Final Project/Proposal/README.md

 ## Detail your project in a paragraph or more.
 What will your software do?
 What features will it have?
 How will it be executed?

-My extension will make it possible for me to view various images and videos through the Push screen.
-There will also be an option to trigger different visuals with midi notes.
+My extension will make my Ableton Push a versatile midi controller in Bitwig with controller scripts.

 ## If you plan to combine LMSC-261's final project with another course's project, which other course?
 Which aspect(s) of your proposed project would relate to LMSC-261, and which aspect(s) would connect to the other course?